spenser-millburn/gptalchemy/README.md

 # Project Overview

-This repository contains a powerful set of GPT wrappers designed to streamline various development and system administration tasks.
-These wrappers leverage the capabilities of GPT to automate and enhance workflows, making it easier to manage projects, generate code, refactor existing code, and more.
+This repository contains a powerful set of GPT wrappers designed to streamline various development tasks.
+The goal here is to minimize contact with code and leverage the power of GPTs to manipulate the codebase with prompts.

 ## Features